 Our Swiss Cellier Family

 Updated July 16, 2020

-Cellier Genealogy data of persons of Swiss ancestry named Cellier, by birth or by marriage, using data collected at the Cellier Web Site at MyHeritage by Prof. Dr. François E. Cellier, our cousin at ETH Zürich.
+The "paper trail" was hugely researched by Prof. Dr. François E. Cellier, our cousin at ETH Zürich.
 Importing those data to this site enables the records to be found with Google and other search engines, and offers easier tree visualization.

 The Swiss Cellier, ancestors and present-day, have not been a populous lot.
 This graph shows the known (world) population of Swiss Cellier from 1500 through 2010: